AgyLuczak/SECOND-STORY-SHOP/README.md

 <br>

-The Wishlist Page on the website provides a user-friendly and convenient way for shoppers to keep track of their favorite items.
+The Wishlist Page on the website provides a user-friendly and convenient way for shoppers to keep track of their favourite items.
 This page features a streamlined layout that displays each product in the wishlist with a clear image, product details, and current pricing.
 If an image is available, users can click on it to view a larger version in a modal, enhancing their ability to examine products closely.

 ![wishlist ](docs/features/wishlist.png)